dfontana/dfontana.github.io/content/setting_up_zsh.md

 ### Old Troubleshooting Steps that You Shouldn't Need?
 On a final side note, the zsh-syntax-highlighting plugin has given me trouble installing before.
 I've always gotten it working, but it's taken a combination of some of the following suggestions, so if it doesn't work first go - try adding some of these fixes in your `.zshrc`:

-1. List the `zsh-syntax-highlghting` plugin last.
+1. List the `zsh-syntax-highlighting` plugin last.
 This apparently matters according to prior github issues, but I have a hunch it may not matter any longer after looking at how plugins are loaded by oh-my-zsh in debug logs.

 2. Try manually sourcing the plugin.
 This one definitely isn't the best solution, but it can help diagnose.
 Just add the following to `.zshrc`:
 ```sh